BeyondSolar/HIRE_N_FIRE/README.md

-# DevConnect
+# HirenFire

 ## Introduction

-DevConnect is a revolutionary web application that serves as a bridge between talented developers and recruiters seeking their expertise.
+HirenFire is a revolutionary web application that serves as a bridge between talented developers and recruiters seeking their expertise.
 Our platform aims to streamline the recruitment process by facilitating direct connections between developers and companies, emphasizing skillsets and rewarding hard work.

 ## Features